-NFL Insiders predict: Teams that are worse after offseason moves
+NFL Insiders predict: Players with the biggest impact on new teams

 Which team declined most this offseason?

-Field Yates, NFL Insider: Buffalo Bills.
+Yates: Buffalo Bills.
 Note an important caveat: There is a long-term building process that was followed and not in any way compromised this offseason.
 The Bills performed exceptionally well in single-score games last season (6-2), which played an integral part in snapping their postseason drought.
 But it was clear they were not sold on Tyrod Taylor as the long-term quarterback solution, and they utilized their robust draft capital to select Josh Allen seventh overall.
 Factoring in the QB transition and offensive-line shuffle, Buffalo profiles as a regression team in the short term.

-Kevin Seifert, national NFL writer: Miami Dolphins.
+Seifert: Miami Dolphins.
 Their plan is difficult to discern.
 They've parted ways with most of their best players, from Ndamukong Suh to Jarvis Landry, and added a crew of aging veterans that includes tailback Frank Gore (35 when the season begins), receiver Danny Amendola (32) and guard Josh Sitton (32).
 Their faith in quarterback Ryan Tannehill, who is returning from ACL surgery, is risky at best.
 The Dolphins aren't rebuilding in any functional way, but their roster is not ready to compete for a playoff spot, either.
 That's a major step back.

-Aaron Schatz, editor-in-chief of Football Outsiders: Buffalo Bills.
+Schatz: Buffalo Bills.
 The QB situation is a mess.
 Even if you're a believer in Allen (I'm not), you have to admit he's the kind of quarterback who will likely require a lot of work to transition.
 The offensive line is a mess, too, with Buffalo's three best linemen gone via either trade or retirement.
 Football Outsiders' free-agency analysis also shows edge rusher Trent Murphy as one of this year's signings least likely to live up to the value of his three-year, $22.5 million contract.

-Mike Sando, senior NFL writer: Miami Dolphins.
+Sando: Miami Dolphins.
 They subtracted Suh, Landry and Mike Pouncey.
 They appear to be a less talented team as a result.

-KC Joyner, NFL writer: Seattle Seahawks.
+Joyner: Seattle Seahawks.
 Mel Kiper gave them his lowest grade of the draft, and their free-agent additions were arguably the least inspiring in the league.
 Those might be enough to drop Seattle to the bottom of this list, but how in the world did the Seahawks do so little to upgrade the offensive line, which was arguably the worst in the league last season?

-Dan Graziano, national NFL writer: Seattle Seahawks.
+Graziano: Seattle Seahawks.
 The decline obviously started last season, sooner than most of us expected.
 But losing Michael Bennett, Richard Sherman, Cliff Avril and Sheldon Richardson in the same offseason (with Kam Chancellor's situation still unresolved) is to see a foundation crumble underneath you.
 Pete Carroll is not to be underestimated as a puzzle-solver, but does he have enough pieces?

-Mike Clay, NFL writer: Miami Dolphins.
+Clay: Miami Dolphins.
 It was hard not to think of the Chip Kelly-era Eagles when watching the Dolphins chase "culture" while moving on from talented players such as Jay Ajayi, Suh, Pouncey, Landry and Michael Thomas over the past several months.
 Miami is weak or below average at most positions and is suddenly a candidate for the first overall pick in next April's draft.

-Matt Bowen, NFL writer: Seattle Seahawks.
+Bowen: Seattle Seahawks.
 The "Legion of Boom" used to dictate the flow of the game.
 Play three-deep coverage, challenge routes and physically control the middle of the field.
 No free passes there.
 However, with Sherman now in San Francisco, Chancellor facing an uncertain future and a front-four pass rush that must be retooled, the Seahawks have crucial roles to fill on the defensive side of the ball in a division that features quarterbacks Jared Goff and Jimmy Garoppolo.

 Which team improved the most this offseason?